ramiro-uziel/gnome-airpods-battery-status/README.md

 # AirPods Battery Status for GNOME 45

 > [!CAUTION]
-> 1. The borrowed python script is currently very unreliable and unstable (Outputs wrong battery values, has a Bluez related system crash).
+> 1. The python script is currently unstable and has not been properly tested (Sometimes it reads the wrong model, has a Bluez related system crash).
+It may crash when the system is suspended.
 A better python/bluetooth implementation is needed.
 > 2. I'm not very experienced with GJS.
 If you know proper GJS feel free to contribute.
 The extension is not tested extensively.
 ---